WWE News: Daniel Bryan Could Still Leave WWE When His Contract Is Up This Fall

 It’s hard to believe that Daniel Bryan wouldn’t continue his career with WWE, but anything is possible.
 Doctors outside of WWE had already cleared him to return, and it was honestly thought that he would wrestle elsewhere — Ring of Honor or New Japan Pro Wrestling — after his contract expired.

-Six months before that was set to happen, the doctors of WWE finally cleared him and now, he’s back in the ring.
+Six months before that was set to happen, the doctors of WWE finally cleared him, and now, he’s back in the ring.
 Cageside Seats reported that Daniel Bryan is set to stick around with the company even after his contract is over, so, it is assumed that he’ll sign a new one soon.

 Daniel Bryan was set to become one of the hottest and biggest free agents in all of professional wrestling this fall, but he had to wait until his contract expired.
 Then, WWE doctors cleared him to return to the ring and everyone kind of figured that things were going to stay as they were.
 While that may still happen, if Bryan doesn’t sign a new deal by sometime in September, there could be a bidding war for the future Hall of Famer.